 SPS 5105.
 Social-Emotional Disorders of Children and Adolescents: Characteristics and Assessment (3).
 This course is an overview of emotional, social, and behavioral disorders of children and adolescents with a focus on characteristics, classification, issues, and strategies in assessment.

 SPS 5192.
 Psychoeducational Assessment and Intervention (4).
-Prerequisite: SPS 5191 or instructor permission.
+Prerequisite: SPS 5191.
 This course assesses educational problems utilizing standardized and non-standardized approaches, including foci on assessment of achievement and learning, preschool children, special populations, and assessment-based development of educational objectives and plans.
 The course includes activities related to collection, interpretation and reporting of assessment data.

 SPS 5193.
-Laboratory in the Assessment of Socio-Emotional Problems in Children and Adolescents (3).
+The Assessment of Socio-Emotional Problems in Children and Adolescents (3).
 Prerequisites: SPS 5105 and SPS 5191.
 This course focuses on activities related to the collection, interpretation, and reporting of assessment data of emotional, social, and behavioral problems in children and adolescents.

 SPS 5207.
 Advanced School-Based Consultation (3).
 Prerequisite: SPS 5205.This course examines steps in the problem-solving process as it applies to the RtI/MTSS approach utilizing supplemental materials (e.g., assessment tools) and case studies based on real students.
 Existing skills in behavioral observation, interviewing, problem analysis, intervention selection, data graphing, assessing treatment integrity, and data-based decision making are refined and applied to the process of consultation within the schools.
 Furthermore, the course examines why problem-solving and RtI are natural extensions of school-based consultation, and the role of student support personnel (e.g., school psychologists) within RtI.